syncfusion-content/wpf-docs/wpf/SfMaskedEdit/Validation.md

 {% endhighlight %}
 {% endtabs %}

-## Custom Validation
+## Custom validation

-In `SfMaskedEdit` control there is no event for the validation.
-The custom validation based on the `ValidationMode` property of `SfMaskedEdit` using attached properties of Validation class.
-Also `HasError` property has been used for Validation in source level.
+In the `SfMaskedEdit` control, there is no event for the validation.
+The custom validation is based on the `ValidationMode` property by using the attached properties of Validation class.
+The `HasError` property is also used for source level validation.

-Custom validation can be implemented as follows
+Custom validation can be implemented by as follows:

-Step 1.
-Create a class inherited from `ValidationRule`.
+1. Create a class inherited from `ValidationRule`.

-Step 2.
-Override ValidationResult property and implement custom validation logic.
+2. Override the ValidationResult property and implement custom validation logic.

-For Example:
 {% tabs %}
 {% highlight C# %}
 public class NameValidator : ValidationRule